ochoaap/reading-notes/README.md

 - rm r removes the folder
 - sudo is something we should stay away

-## The computer is a bicylce for the brain
+## The computer is a bicycle for the brain
 ### I feel this is an interesting concept and I think it helps visualize what we're doing.